Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/integrations/mobile/ios-tvos-vudrmfairplaysdk.md

 The deployment scenario will allow Online Playback / Download and Offline Playback using an associated rental or persist token.

-Make use of Apple’s AVPlayer and AVPlayerViewController to present users with the platform default skins, with DRM content.
-Or create your own video player based on AVPlayer.
+Make use of Apple’s AVPlayer and AVPlayerViewController to present users with the platform default skins, with DRM content, or create your own video player based on AVPlayer.

 This SDK has a number of key benefits: